muskanagnihotri/kv_dataStore/README.md

 Error handling with custom exceptions.

 By default, the data store will save the data file (data_store.json) in the user's Documents directory.
-You can specify a custom file path when initializing the LocalDataStore class.

 # Usage Instructions
 1-Initialize the data store: store = LocalDataStore()